Neliswa30/Navigation-ManyWays/README.md

-#ManyWays - Team Collabo Mobile App
+# ManyWays - Team Collabo Mobile App

 Welcome to the Manyways Navigation App project!
 This repository contains the code and documentation for a full-fledged e-commerce platform developed as part of our college programming course.

 ## Project Overview
 This repository contains the source code for a mobile navigation application.
-The app is designed to provide seamless navigation with an intuitive user interface and efficient route planning.
+The app is designed to provide seamless navigation with an intuitive user interface and efficient route planning. *Also note that this is a project for a student from IIE's Varsity College*

 Features
 Tab Navigation: Easy navigation through different sections of the app using tabs.